JonNData/speech-emotion/README.md

 Note: file_name[6] refers to the gender of the speaker.
 Might it be a stretch to also predict the gender of a speaker?

+We can read in WAV files, preferrably in mono but conversion is handled as well.

+Steps:
-Current plan: ask for the upload, check file extension, save audio file, run predicitons and graphs, save graphs, display graphs and predictions
+Ask for the upload, check file extension, save audio file, run predicitons and graphs, save graphs, display graphs and predictions.